meb-team/clusteringEval/16S_amplicons_clustering_tools.md

 Sclust is launch for each sample (1 to 10), with id from 95 to 99 (steps of 1), weak id 2 below id (for example 97 for id 99 and 95 for id 97), and quality from 0 to 1 with steps of 0.25.
 2 modes are tested : default mode, and accurate mode (much slower) with --maxrejects 0 and --maxaccepts 0 leading to comparisons with all database instead of just selected centroids.
 Script `clusteringEval_testSclust.sh` allows to launch all clustering and evaluation for one sample.

-#### Compare SCLUST with other tools
+#### Compare SCLUST with other tools with synthetic data

 SCLUST is compared with 5 others clustering tools : CD-HIT, SWARM, VSEARCH, MESHCLUST and SUMACLUST.
+This tools are launched on synthetic data from FROGS.
 CD-HIT, VSEARCH and MESHCLUST are launched with threshold id of 97%.
 SCLUST is launched with id of 97, weak id of 95 and quality of 0, parameters determined as best (see Results section).
 SWARM is launched with distance parameter d = 3.
-Homemade script `clusteringEval_clustering.sh` launchs all clusterings with one fasta file in input and `clusteringEval_eval.sh` launchs evaluation parameters calculation for clusterings.
+All clusterings are launched following each other for each sample on hpc2 mesocentre.

+#### Compare SCLUST with other tools with real sequencing data

+Lake data are clustered with the 6 clustering tools : CD-HIT, SCLUST, SWARM, VSEARCH, MESHCLUST and SUMACLUST.
+Clustering is launched for each tool on hpc2 mesocentre.
+Parameters are the same as for synthetic data : CLUST is launched with id of 97, weak id of 95 and quality of 0, parameters determined as best (see Results section).
+SWARM is launched with distance parameter d = 3.

 ### Evaluation

+#### On synthetic data clustering

-Evaluation is made according to 5 criterias :
+All evaluation is compute by homemade script `clusteringEval_eval.sh` Evaluation is made according to 5 criterias :
 * Precision : represents the ability of tool to reconstruct clusters with only 1 strain inside (avoid over-grouping)
 * Recall : represents the ability of tool to reconstruct clusters with all reads from 1 strain (avoid over-splitting)